Pharaoh Hatshepsut's Red ChapelPrecinct of Amun Ra - Karnak Temple - Theban Temples

 Commissioned and built for Pharaoh Hatshepsut in a distinctive red stone, hence “the Red Chapel, it was originally located inside the Precinct of Amun Ra; in the area near to her Obelisks although no one can be certain.
 Its Walls are Red quartzite whilst its Base and Doorways are made of either Gray Diorite or Black Granite.
 It stands at over 17 meters long and 6 meters wide, with 3 doors which are slightly higher at just over 7 meters.

-Egyptologists believe that it was probably not completed within Pharaoh Hatshepsut’s reign and may have been finished by her stepson successor, Pharaoh Tuthmose III, before he turned to be the dismantler of her building projects.
+Egyptologists believe that it was probably not completed within Pharaoh Hatshepsut’s reign and may have been finished by her stepson successor, Pharaoh Tuthmose III.

 Pharaoh Amenhotep III used the dismantled blocks from this Chapel as filler when he had the Third Pylon erected.
 These were discovered after the Pylon’s destruction and an investigation commenced to find out what the blocks were.
 The pieces were re-erected in Karnak Temple’s Open-Air Museum in the early 2000’s.